InfiniteOracles/DropCloud/README.md

     ```
 5. Open your browser and go to the URL provided in the terminal to access your local DropCloud instance.

+### Important Note
+We do not recommend making your self-hosted DropCloud instance public as it could be a target for hacking, DDoS attacks, or information theft.

 ### API

 The API is also very easy to use.